ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 network resolver or an accessible DoH server) to discover if there is a designated DoH server for `foo.resolver.example.com`.

+# Optimizations

+To avoid periods of unencrypted resolution, clients SHOULD repeat the discovery query at least several seconds before the current SVCB record expires.
+To reduce server load, idle clients MAY defer repeating discovery until there is a pending query, and SHOULD delay the pending query until after discovery completes.

+When the client has performed Opportunistic Discovery ({{opportunistic}}) and is using an Encrypted Resolver on the same private IP address as the designating Unencrypted Resolver, it MAY use the SVCB record for its full TTL, without the 5 minute limit.

 # Deployment Considerations

 Resolver deployments that support DDR are advised to consider the following